 Jaganath "Jay" Sankaran [Juh-guh-nat San-ka-ran] is an assistant professor in the Lyndon B. Johnson School of Public Affairs at The University of Texas at Austin and a non-resident fellow in the Foreign Policy program at the Brookings Institution.
 He works on problems at the intersection of international security and science & technology.

 Dr. Sankaran spent the first four years of his career as a defense scientist with the Indian Missile R&D establishment.
 Dr. Sankaran’s work in weapons design and development led to his interests in missile defenses, space weapons, nuclear weapons, military net assessment, and arms control.

-The current focus of Sankaran’s research is Asia-Pacific.
-Sankaran studies the growing military and nuclear weapons capabilities of China and the counter military balancing undertaken by the United States, Japan, India and other states.
-Sankaran has also worked on U.S.-Russia strategic stability and nuclear arms control.
+The current focus of his research is the growing strategic and military competition between the major powers.
+In particular, Dr. Sankaran studies the impact of emerging technological advances on weapons systems deployed by these states.
+Dr. Sankaran has recently written on the military capabilities of China and the counter-military balancing undertaken by the United States, Japan, India, and other states.
+He has also written about the U.S.-Russian disagreements over missile defenses and nuclear arms control.

 Dr. Sankaran’s forthcoming book is tentatively entitled “Bombing to Provoke: Rockets, Missiles, and Drones as Instruments of Fear and Coercion.”
 Drawing heavily from the literature on emotions (fear) in IR, the book theorizes and determines how states employ aerospace weapons to coerce and fight their adversaries.
 The book argues that rockets, missiles, and drones weaponize fear and intimidate and panic an adversary.
 The fears amplify the political vulnerabilities of the target state.
 The fears and political vulnerabilities coerce the target state to divert substantial military resources away from other vital missions, consequently damaging the war’s broader strategic aims.